 FOR COUPLES ON THE BRINK OF DIVORCE

+You are thinking about divorce.
+Maybe your spouse has told you they want a divorce.
 If you or your spouse are considering divorce but are not completely sure that’s the best path, you are in a tough spot.
+There is help.
 Discernment Counseling is designed for you.
 It’s a chance to slow down, take a breath, and look at your options for your marriage.

 Discernment Counseling is different from typical marriage counseling.
 Traditional marriage counseling is helpful for couples when both individuals are motivated to work at making changes in the relationship.
 Discernment Counseling is a new way of helping couples where one person is “leaning out” of the relationship—and not sure that regular marriage counseling would help--and the other is “leaning in”—that is, interested in rebuilding the marriage.
 The counselor will help you decide (not decide for you) whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.